- Last updated on January 21, 2023

 Tasting notes: Strawberry, Black Fruit, Leather, Earthy, Mushroom, Truffles.

-Having said that, if you have the opportunity to drink a Richebourg Grand Cru, you’ll soon realize it’s one of a kind experience.
+If you have the opportunity to drink a wine like this one, you’ll soon realize it’s one of a kind experience.

 Buying Guide to Pinot Noir